Yvand/Hugo-EntraCP/content/overview/introduction.md

 toc: true
 ---

-EntraCP is a claims provider that runs in your SharePoint Server farm, to connect it to your Microsoft Entra ID tenant.
+EntraCP (formerly AzureCP) is a claims provider that runs in your SharePoint Server farm, to connect it to your Microsoft Entra ID tenant.
 It is useful in federated authentication (either with [WS-Federation](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/sharepoint-on-premises-tutorial) or [OpenID Connect](https://docs.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/oidc-1-0-authentication)), to improve the user experience and fill some gaps in this scenario.

 ## EntraCP or AzureCP?